CanadaHonk/proposal-math-clamp/readme.md

 ## Naming in other languages

 Similar functionality exists in other languages with most using a similar name.
 This is why the function will also be called `clamp`.

+Note: This may not be the same as other languages, e.g. in C++, C#, Rust, an error is thrown when `MIN` is greater than `MAX`.

 - **[`clamp`][css-clamp] in CSS**
 - [`Math.Clamp`](https://docs.microsoft.com/en-us/dotnet/api/system.math.clamp?view=netcore-2.0) in C#